aymanchafni/Simple-Android-App-for-Q-As/README.md

 # HBANLIK
-Android native Java app For Q&amp;A s available on PlayStore
+Android native Java app For Q&amp;A s